 - To return to the starting position, bend your knees again and lean forward, while controlling the descent of the load.

-- Once the bar or dumbbells are on the ground, you can resume the deadlift to perform several repetitions according to your program.
+- Once the bar or dumbbells are on the floor, you can resume the deadlift to perform several repetitions according to your program.

 Mistakes to Avoid When Deadlifting in Bodybuilding